 Step 2 Have breakfast

-Fady Taha, Owner and trainer at Lebanon Xtreme Leisure says, “As you are in for a long ride (around 55 kilometers) it is best to have something light yet energizing.
-Have some carbs, oats and milk just make sure it is not too heavy.
+Fady Taha, owner and trainer at Lebanon Xtreme Leisure, says, “As you are in for a long ride (around 55km) it is best to have something light yet energizing.
+Have some carbs, oats and milk – just make sure it is not too heavy.
 Have breakfast at least one hour before you move.
 Pack dried fruits for the ride.
 Of course you need water to keep hydrated.
 Gatorade or something similar will do as well.
-To avoid cramps, have some bananas before you leave”.
-For more advice
+To avoid cramps, have some bananas before you leave.”
+For more advice call 03 956767.

 Step 3 Get pedaling